 Eventually, you will receive a job offer.
 And when that time comes, it’s absolutely in your best interest to negotiate the terms of that offer, including your salary.
 This is one of the most powerful ways to take charge of your own financial future, because negotiating will not only help you get the compensation you deserve, but also increase the salary that all your future raises will probably be based on.
 And that’s a big deal, especially since you may need to do some catching up thanks to this pandemic.

-That being said, remember that potential employers probably have less wiggle room in their budgets right now.
-Plus, with a lot of people looking for jobs, you may have less leverage in a negotiation.
-But if you’re at the point of an offer, then they want to hire you, and you want to get hired.
-If it doesn’t seem like they’ll be able to negotiate much now, you can start a discussion on when that might change.
-Perhaps they can propose a plan to increase your salary once the pandemic’s effects are less painful or steadily over time.
-At the very least, you can negotiate for a “renegotiation” down the line.
-You can also negotiate for things you want beyond salary — for example, a short day on Wednesdays to grocery-shop off peak hours, or a better title, or extra paid time off.
+That being said, remember that some (though not all) potential employers may have less wiggle room in their budgets right now.
+But if you’re at the point of an offer, then they want to hire you, and you can still negotiate.
+If it doesn’t seem like they’ll be able to negotiate much on salary, you can start a discussion on negotiating for things you want beyond salary — for example, the ability to work remotely, or a better title, or extra paid time off.

 Work hard and stay hopeful

-Finally, maintain your hope and optimistic outlook — this is important, because it can help you stay resilient on a daily basis.
+Finally, hold on to your hope and optimistic outlook — this is important, because it can help you stay resilient on a daily basis.
 Stay productive and busy during these uncertain times.
 Learn new skills.
 Dream big even when things are challenging.
 Your patience, resilience, and hard work will pay off.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.